top of page

 Bus

 The Burner Express Bus transports Burners from San Francisco and Reno to Black Rock City and back.
 Riding the bus allows you to bypass the line both in and out, provides reserved camping, and can include a shopping trip depending on the ticket you buy.
 You can purchase one way or round trip tickets.
 Check the official website for dates the bus will be running, and be careful when buying tickets.
-If you buy for the wrong date, it is can be tricky to try and reschedule.
+If you buy for the wrong date, it is can be tricky to try and reschedule (I know from experience).
 Having taken the bus, I would say that it was a very smooth process and I would definitely do it again.

 Cruising past the line in the Burner Express Bus